Last updated: February 1st, 2023

 It’s best when suspension firmness is proportionate to your weight and terrain.

-There’s essentially no adjustment on a sprung saddle, but it’s trivially easy (just turn on a screw!) on a suspension seatpost.
-That lets you dial it in for the smooth possible ride, all else being equal.
+There’s essentially no adjustment on a sprung saddle, whereas suspension seatposts are trivially easy to adjust (just turn on a screw!).
+That lets you dial it in for the smoothest possible ride, all else being equal.

 Sprung saddle options are limited